Diving Raja Ampat : Top 10 Best Dive Sites

 During my dives at Melissa’s Garden, I was lucky enough to observe incredible marine diversity.
 Above the multicolored corals, schools of anthias and damselfish swam, creating a veritable aquatic ballet.
 While exploring the surrounding area, I also encountered a bearded carpet shark well camouflaged under a rock—a unique sight!

-Not far away, blacktip reef sharks patrolled the waters, while a majestic Napoleon wrasse gracefully passed by.
-Trevally were also present: bigeye trevally, giant trevally, and bluefin trevally moved in compact groups.
-Bearded carpet shark Melissa Garden diving Raja Ampat
+Blacktip reef sharks patrolled the waters not far away, while a majestic Napoleon wrasse gracefully passed by.
+Trevally were also present: bigeye, giant, and bluefin, moved in compact groups.

 2. Keruo Channel – Groot Fam